Edgar-Donk/edgar-donk.github.io/README.md

 To help distinguish which examples refer to any particular paragraph, the file names will be prefixed by the paragraph number.

 All the widgets previously found in tkinter remain, ttk has 17 widgets and 1 Style module.
 2 of the widgets in ttk, Combobox and
 Treeview are new.
 The widgets Canvas, Listbox, Message, OptionMenu, Spinbox and Text only exist in tkinter.
-All other widgets are duplicated, with the proviso that their property options do not correspond, so if we take the Button widget in tkinter, there are 24 more property options than in ttk which has a single <style> option.
-When we talk about style we are generally only applying it to a single widget, if we create a similar style in several ttk widgets we could save it as a theme.
+All other widgets are duplicated, with the proviso that their property options do not correspond, so if we take the Button widget, in tkinter there are 24 more property options than in ttk which has a single <style> option replacing those former options, the remaining 10 property options are common to both Button widgets.
+When we talk about style we are generally only applying it to a single widget, whereas if we create a similar looking style in several ttk widgets we could save it as a theme.
+The example 01Label_config.py shows the differences in property configurations found in the tkinter and ttk Label.

 Ttk has already created 4 standard themes common to all operating systems.
 Windows and the MacOS have their own customised themes, therefore wherever possible my examples will use one of the 4 common themes alt, clam, classic or default.
 In any interaction with a ttk widget we will be using the Style() module imported from ttk.
 There is a summary of all the Style() commands